 Today, limited edition vinyl art figures are not only accepted, but they become the norm for notable artists entering the commercial space.
 Everyone from street art stalwarts like KAWS and Takashi Murakami, to a new wave of artists that includes the likes of Hebru Brantley, Matt Gondek, and Louis De Guzman now use this model to get their art into the hands of the masses.
 Check our our selection of KAWS & Takashi Murakami figures available now on StockX – just click the photos to shop.

 Thanks for checking out this week’s edition of StockX Select.
-This giveaway is no closed.
-Stay tuned for the announcement of the winner, and stay locked to the StockX blog for all the latest news, releases, and giveaways.
+This giveaway is now closed.
+Congrats to our winner, Jean from Virginia.
+Stay locked to the StockX blog for all the latest news, releases, and giveaways.

 Rules & Eligibility: